ryancramerdesign/ProcessHannaCode/README.md

 ## How to install

-1. Place the module files in /site/modules/ProcessHannaCode/
+1. Place the module files in /site/modules/TextformatterHannaCode/
 2. In your admin, click Modules > Check for new modules
-3. Click "install" for **TextformatterHannaCode**
+3. Click "install" for **TextformatterHannaCode** (Hanna Code Text Formatter)
 4. Now to go Setup > Fields and locate the Textarea field(s) that you want to use Hanna codes with ("body" for instance).
-5. When editing the field, click the "details" tab, and select "Hanna Code" as the Textformatter.
+5. When editing the field, click the "details" tab, and select "Hanna Code Text Formatter" as the Textformatter.
 Save.
 6. Now go to Setup > Hanna Code and start defining your Hanna Codes!
 You may want to use one of the examples from this document to get started.

 ## Tag format